Signs and Symptoms of Fentanyl Withdrawal

 - Stealing medications from friends, family members, and acquaintances

-- Buying fentanyl from others, which can lead to serious financial issues
+- Buying fentanyl from others can lead to serious financial issues

 - An increased physical tolerance over time, meaning that more fentanyl is required for the same effects to be produced